NGC 2175

-Open Cluster NGC 2175 (also known as OCL 476 or Cr 84) is an open cluster in the Orion constellation, embedded in a diffusion nebula.
-It was discovered by Giovanni Batista Hodierna before 1654 and independently discovered by Karl Christian Bruhns in 1857.
-NGC 2175 is at a distance of about 6,350 light years away from Earth.
+NGC 2175 is a very young open cluster of stars in the equatorial constellation of Orion.
+It was discovered by Italian astronomer Giovanni Batista Hodierna before 1654 and independently discovered by German astronomer Karl Christian Bruhns on February 6, 1877.
+NGC 2175 is at a distance of about 5,290 light years away from Earth, and it is embedded in a diffuse nebula, NGC 2174.

+The estimated age of this cluster is nine million years.
 The nebula surrounding it is Sharpless catalog Sh 2-252, and it is sometimes called the Monkey Head Nebula due to its appearance.
+In 1970, a smaller star cluster designated NGC 2175s was discovered in the vicinity.